dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Genius is the ability to put into effect what is on your mind.
+  Nothing is too much trouble when one loves, and there is always time.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1229 days)
+## 🌟 Experiences (1230 days)

 ### 🧮 Programming languages